Before you went vegan, you saw tons of stories of people losing weight on a vegan diet.

 When you switch to a drastically different diet, your body may retain much more or less water than it’s used to.

-If your weight has only gone up 5 lbs, there’s a good chance you haven’t gained any fat, and it’s just water retention.
+If your weight has only gone up 5 pounds, there’s a good chance you haven’t gained any fat, and it’s just water retention.

-My body weight fluctuates from 164-170 lbs throughout the day, mostly from water intake.
+My body weight fluctuates 6-8 pounds throughout the day, mostly from water intake.

 Try to weigh yourself at a consistent time (ideally the morning) over at least a few weeks to see if you’re actually gaining weight.